 Whistleblower Protection Policy

-The Mount Kisco Interfaith Food Pantry (referred to herein as the “Corporation”) requires directors, officers, employees and volunteers to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
+The Mount Kisco Interfaith Food Pantry (the “Corporation”) requires directors, officers, employees and volunteers to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 All employees, volunteers and representatives of the Corporation must maintain its code of ethics which requires honesty, truthfulness, respect for others, accountability for the use of Corporation assets and for one’s behavior in fulfilling Corporate responsibilities and complying with all Corporate policies and applicable laws and regulations.

 A. REPORTING.
 This Whistle Blower Policy is intended to encourage and enable employees and volunteers to raise serious concerns internally so that the Corporation can address and correct inappropriate conduct and actions.
 The Corporation has an open-door policy to enable employees, Board members and volunteers to raise questions, concerns, suggestions or complaints with the Director of Operations and Programs or members of the Board.
 It is the responsibility of all Board Members, officers, employees and volunteers to report concerns about violations of the Corporation’s code of ethics or suspected violations of law or regulations that govern the Corporation’s operations.
 Employees and volunteers may submit their complaints or concerns in writing directly to the Director of Operations and Programs or any member of the Board.